bernie-skipole/indipydriver/docs/source/usage/example1.rst

 To handle incoming calls from the client.

-Note, in the above example the rxevent only handles the received getProperties event, which the default rxevent of IPyDriver also does.
-Therefore in this case it was not necessary to override this.
-It is only done above to illustrate the method.
+Note, in the above example the client only reads the temperature and does not send any data to set it, so it was not necessary to create this method.

 **async def hardware(self)**

-To run a continuous long running loop, typically sending data to the client.
-Like all async tasks, this should be non blocking, so typically should include a call to await asyncio.sleep() in its loop.
+This runs when the driver or server asyncrun() method is called and is typically used to run a continuous long running task to send data to the client.
+Like all async tasks, this should be non blocking, so generally should include a call to await asyncio.sleep() in its loop.

-Testing self.stop is also useful, as this stop flag is set to True when shutdown() is called on the driver, and would therefore stop the hardware loop.
+Testing self.stop is also useful, as this stop flag is set to True when shutdown() is called on the driver, and would therefore stop this hardware while loop.

 You would then create the IPyServer object to serve the driver, and run the server.asyncrun() co-routine together with any other tasks needed to run your instrument.